ZangenehTr/replit_meta_lingua/replit.md

 # Meta Lingua Platform

 ## Overview
 Meta Lingua is an AI-enhanced multilingual language learning and institute management platform.
-It's designed for teaching ALL languages (English, Persian, Arabic, Spanish, French, German, Chinese, etc.), built to be self-hostable, and independent of services blocked in certain regions.
-The platform provides a comprehensive admin system, student management, course enrollment, VoIP integration, and a wallet-based payment system.
-Its vision is to offer a robust, self-contained solution for language institutes globally, enabling effective language education in any language and efficient institute operations.
+Its purpose is to provide a robust, self-contained solution for language institutes globally, enabling effective language education in any language and efficient institute operations.
+The platform is designed to be self-hostable and independent of services blocked in certain regions, catering to teaching ALL languages.
+Key capabilities include a comprehensive admin system, student management, course enrollment, VoIP integration, and a wallet-based payment system.

 ## User Preferences
 Preferred communication style: Simple, everyday language.